 |3||RC provisions "bare metal" with requested OS, hands off to requester who has administrative control.
 No NFS mounts allowed, as a result.
 RC is responsible for proper functioning and health of the KVM infrastructure.
 End-user is responsible for all other maintenance including software and administration of services.||Customer|

-While we strive to be as flexible as possible, so that your group's needs can be satisfied, we do have a default base configuration.
-This allows us to have a full understanding and control the systems while offering the best support possible.
+The VM infrastructure is a shared and finite resource.
+Our base configuration is meant to address most VM needs and, while we can adjust, there are upper limits beyond which a discussion about dedicated hardware may be in order.
+This base configuration size allows us to plan for capacity while offering the best standard support possible.
 As configurations drift away from this standard default, they require more time and effort to support when something goes wrong.
 Please bear that in mind when requesting a VM.

 Our default offering consists of a modestly configured VM, well suited to most low-to-mid end tasks.
 These systems are: